-(Above) The original Volunteers (L to R): Dennis Green, Dennis Blanchard, and Tom Walrond.
+(Above) The original Volunteers: Dennis Blanchard, Dennis Green, and Tom Walrond.

 (Right) The first women to tour with the Army Field Band traveled on the 1971 and 1972 Sing Out tours.
 From the Women's Army Corps (L to R): Cynthia Stephens, Marianne Donnelly, Ann Sanburn, and Mildred Christian, in 1972.